Skip to main content

 Visa Processing Remains Limited

-The lifting of geographically focused travel restrictions will substantially ease international travel, but challenges will remain.
+The lifting of COVID-related travel restrictions has substantially eased international travel, but challenges remain.
 For those who do not have a valid visa for return to the U.S., either because their status was changed in the U.S. or a prior visa has expired, obtaining a new visa may still prove difficult.
-Some consular posts are simply not scheduling routine visa appointments, and others are allowing appointments to be scheduled — sometimes months in the future — only to cancel them.
-From a practical standpoint, unless one is likely to qualify for an emergency or expedited visa appointment, there is a good chance that a new visa appointment will be difficult to schedule.
-Individuals eligible to have the in-person visa appointment waived stand the best chance of securing visas by submitting application documents to the U.S. Embassy through drop box or courier services.
+Some consular posts continue to have limited availability for visa appointments.
+Individuals eligible to have the in-person visa appointment waived stand the best chance of securing visas quickly by submitting application documents to the U.S. Embassy through drop box or courier services.
 Each consular post determines the criteria for a waiver of the interview requirement.
-At a minimum, typically, the consular post requires that the individual have already been granted a visa in the same classification.
+At a minimum, typically, the consular post requires that the individual has already been granted a visa in the same classification.

 Those who need to obtain a new nonimmigrant visa should verify the status of visa processing operations at the consular post where they will apply.